kaisenlinux/manpages-dev/category/Passwords/crunch.md

        Example 3
        crunch 1 6 abcdefg\
        there is a space at the end of the character string.
 In order for crunch to use the space you will need to escape it using the \ character.
 In this example you  could  also  put quotes around the letters and not need the \, i.e. "abcdefg ".
 Crunch will display a wordlist using the character set abcdefg  that starts at a and ends at (6 spaces)

        Example 4
        crunch 1 8 -f charset.lst mixalpha-numeric-all-space -o wordlist.txt
        crunch  will use the mixalpha-numeric-all-space character set from charset.lst and will write the wordlist to a file named wordlist.txt.
 The file will start with a and end with "
        "

        Example 5
        crunch 8 8 -f charset.lst mixalpha-numeric-all-space -o wordlist.txt -t @@dog@@@ -s cbdogaaa
        crunch should generate a 8 character wordlist using the mixalpha-number-all-space character set from charset.lst and will write the wordlist to a  file  named  wordlist.txt.
 The file will start at cbdogaaa and end at "  dog   "

        Example 6
        crunch 2 3 -f charset.lst ualpha -s BB
        crunch  with  start generating a wordlist at BB and end with ZZZ.
 This is useful if you have to stop generating a wordlist in the middle.
-Just do a tail wordlist.txt and set the -s pa‐ rameter to the next word in the sequence.
+Just do a tail wordlist.txt and set the
+       -s parameter to the next word in the sequence.
 Be sure to rename the original wordlist BEFORE you begin as crunch will overwrite the existing wordlist.

        Example 7
        crunch 4 5 -p abc